Reinforcement Learning for Distributed Transient Frequency Control with Stability and Safety Guarantees: Search Space of Control Policies

 \subsection{Distributed dynamic budget assignment}

 Before proceeding to the synthesis of distributed control policy, here we focus on the assignment of budgets introduced previously.
-Notice that both sufficient conditions \eqref{eq:safety-constraint} and \eqref{eq:stability-constraint} obtained above are naturally distributed, except for the requirement that $\sum_{i=1}^n b_i = 0$.
+Notice that both sufficient conditions \eqref{eq:safety-constraint} and \eqref{eq:stability-constraint} obtained above are naturally distributed, except for the non-sparse requirement $\sum_{i=1}^n b_i = 0$.
 Indeed, the satisfaction of this equality requires coordination across the buses.
 Interestingly, a static, a priori budget assignment in general does not work.
 This is because, if $b_i \neq 0$, then~\eqref{eq:stability-constraint} might require the control input to be infinitely large (instead of vanishing) when $\omega_i$ approaches $\omega^\infty$.
-Instead, we need a dynamic, state-dependent budget assignment that makes sure $b_i$ approaches zero as $\omega_i$ approaches~$\omega^\infty$.
-The following result details a dynamic budget assignment mechanism that ensures this while guaranteeing $\sum_{i=1}^n b_i = 0$ in a distributed way.
+Instead, the following result details a state-dependent budget assignment mechanism that ensures $b_i$ approaches zero as $\omega_i$ approaches~$\omega^\infty$ and enforces $\sum_{i=1}^n b_i = 0$ in a distributed way.

 \begin{proposition}\longthmtitle{Distributed dynamic budget assignment} For $x \in \real^{m + n}$, let $\Ic\threshold \subseteq \Ic$ denote the set of buses satisfying $\omega_i \notin [\underline\omega_i\threshold,\overline\omega_i\threshold]$ and $\Ec\threshold \subseteq \Ec$ the set of edges between any pair of nodes in $\Ic\threshold$.
 Define the (possibly unconnected) state-dependent subgraph $\tilde{\Gc} = (\Ic,\Ec\threshold)$ of $\Gc = (\Ic,\Ec)$ and let $\tilde\Lc$ be its Laplacian matrix.
 Given $\xi \in \real^n$, let the budgets be assigned as $b_i = [\tilde{\Lc}]_i\xi$ for each $i \in \Ic$.
 Then the following holds: \begin{enumerate} \item $\sum_{i=1}^n b_i = 0$ always holds; \item For each $i \in \Ic$, $b_i = 0$ whenever $\omega_i(t) \in [\underline{\omega}_i\threshold,\overline{\omega}_i\threshold]$. \end{enumerate} \end{proposition} \begin{proof} For 1), note that $\sum_{i=1}^n b_i = \sum_{i=1}^n [\tilde{\Lc}]_i\xi = \ones_n^\top \tilde{\Lc} \xi$.
 Since 0 is an eigenvalue of $\tilde{\Lc}$ with eigenvector $\ones_n$, the conclusion follows.
-For 2), according to the definition of $\tilde\Lc$, if $i \notin \Ic\threshold$, then $[\tilde{\Lc}]_i$ = 0, and hence $b_i=[\tilde{\Lc}]_i\xi = 0$. \end{proof}
+For 2), according to the definition of $\tilde\Lc$, if $i \notin \Ic\threshold$, then $[\tilde{\Lc}]_i = \zeros_n^\top$, and hence $b_i=[\tilde{\Lc}]_i\xi = 0$. \end{proof}

 The underlying idea of Proposition~\ref{prop:budget-assignment} is that, instead of assigning $b_i$ directly to each bus $i \in \Ic$, we let each bus $i \in \Ic$ choose a value $\xi_i$ by itself and compute $b_i$ by exchanging information with its neighbors, utilizing the algebraic properties of Laplacian matrices to enforce $\sum_{i=1}^n b_i = 0$.
 For bus $i \in \Ic$, whenever $\omega_i(t) \in [\underline{\omega}_i\threshold,\overline{\omega}_i\threshold]$, the mechanism does not include it in the budget assignment process, and in that case its budget $b_i$ is simply zero.
 Finally, we remark that other dynamic budget assignment mechanisms, different from the one proposed here, might also work.